 J (Judging) Personality Types

-Since the J preference only describes what someone shows to the OUTER world, they may internally feel very flexible, adaptable, and open to new information.
+Since the J preference only describes what someone shows to the outer world, they may internally feel very flexible, adaptable, and open to new information.
+Even though they talk out their decisions they internally may be very open to alternate viewpoints.

-IJ types will seem less ‘J-like’ than EJ types.
+IJ types will seem less like stereotypical Judgers than EJ types.
 This is because IJ types have a dominant perceiving function.
-Even though this perceiving function is internalized, it will greatly influence their judging process, making them more likely to be mistyped as P types.
-For example, the INFJ leads with dominant introverted intuition (a perceiving function), but shows the world an auxiliary judging function (extraverted feeling);
+Even though this perceiving function is internalized, it will greatly influence their judging process, making them more likely to be mistyped as Perceivers.
+For example, the INFJ leads with dominant Introverted Intuition (a perceiving function), but shows the world an auxiliary judging function (Extraverted Feeling).

 E–J types will lead with a dominant extraverted judging function, so they will probably seem the most ‘J’ like of any personality type.